haiderarbaz/freecodecamp/00-certified-full-stack-developer-curriculum/01-html/01-basic-html/03-theory/01-HTML-ATTRIBUTES.md

 - If you wanted to display an image, you will need to include a couple of attributes inside your image element.

-- An attribute is a special value used to adjust the behavior for an HTML element

   ```html
   <img src="image location" />
   ```